JNRowe/vim-configs/FAQ.rst

 cases that make the process a complete nightmare to debug.

 I'd pay the cost if the cycle time was even close to a second, but it isn't.
-Plus combined with ``mksession`` the editor pops back up in the editing state as if we were using live reloading.
+Plus, combined with ``mksession`` the editor pops back up as if we were using live reloading.